SumiGovindaraju/frc-pit/README.md

 # FRC Pit [![Node CI](https://github.com/SumiGovindaraju/frc-pit/workflows/Node%20CI/badge.svg)](https://github.com/SumiGovindaraju/frc-pit/actions?query=workflow%3A%22Node+CI%22)

-Progressive Web App that provides teams with functionalities
+Progressive Web App that helps teams stay on top of competition schedules, tools check out, and more from the comfort of their own pit.

 ## Current Features
 * Pit View, which displays schedule, rankings, live streams, awards, and countdown to next match